UK PHOTOGRAPHY EXHIBITIONS & TALKS

 Venue: The Hepworth Wakefield, Gallery Walk, Wakefield WF1 5AW

-Dates: 13 July 2018 to 22 April 2019
+Dates: Until 22 April 2019

 For the first time in human history, more people are living in urban environments than in the countryside, yet the impulse to seek out nature remains as strong as ever.